-- (a) Concept of transcriptional unit, promoter, structural and terminator region; concept of split gene - intron and exon; monocistronic and polycistronic RNA, hnRNA; - (b) Transcription explanation of the complete process including enzymes involved in the process: Posttranscriptional changes their and significance in eukaryotes polyadenylation, capping and RNA splicing; - (c) Concept of reverse transcription; - (d) Genetic code properties of genetic code, start and stop codons, anticodons. - (e) The translation of RNA to protein complete mechanism of chain initiation, elongation and termination, the role of tRNA, mRNA and rRNA in protein synthesis.
+(a) Concept of transcriptional unit, promoter, structural and terminator region; concept of split gene - intron and exon; monocistronic and polycistronic RNA, hnRNA;

+- (b) Transcription explanation of the complete process including enzymes involved Postin the process; transcriptional changes and their significance in eukarvotes polyadenylation, capping and RNA splicing; - (c) Concept of reverse transcription; - (d) Genetic code properties of genetic code, start and stop codons, anticodons. - (e) The translation of RNA to protein complete mechanism of chain initiation, elongation and termination, the role of tRNA, mRNA and rRNA in protein synthesis.
 (Post translational changes not included). - (iii) Gene regulation in prokaryotes